Chris-Baker/nextjs-boilerplate/README.md

 ### Code Style & Linting

 [Prettier] handles code style and is complimented by [ESLint] that runs in CI, or by running `npm run lint`.

-### Theming Bootstrap

-The Bootstrap theme is loaded through Emotion as a single CSS file `./src/styles/bootstrap-theme.css`.
-Don't edit it manually, go to [Bootstrap Magic] and generate a theme.

-Copy the generated CSS theme file and the SCSS variables files into `./src/styles/bootstrap-theme.css` and `./src/styles/bootstrap-variables.scss`.
-You can then reload and edit your theme on Bootstrap Magic using your variables file.

 ### Code generation via Hygen